 Inside the facility, high-speed doors that are connected to GUI controls can collect usage data.
-When a door is IoT-enabled with smart technology, using the Opti-Vu® platform, this data can help reveal energy-wasting trends and offer insights to minimize energy use during door operations.
+When a door is enabled with smart technology, using the Smart Data and Analytics Platform, this data can help reveal energy-wasting trends and offer insights to minimize energy use during door operations.

 6. HVLS Fans

 High-volume, low-speed (HVLS) fans can play a role in making your facility safer and more energy efficient year-round.
 Not only do HVLS fans provide cooling benefits in the summer months, but they also destratify the air in the winter months, saving on heating costs.
 Revolution® HVLS fans direct warm air at the ceiling of the loading dock and push it down to the floor in a conical shape, where employees and products are located, creating a more uniform ceiling-to-floor temperature.
 Some facilities can raise or lower the set point on the thermostat while still maintaining a comfortable work environment, reducing the burden on HVAC systems.
 In addition, the air movement can help prevent moisture buildup on the floor from becoming a slip hazard or causing damage to products/packaging rendering them unusable.

 With the Fan-Commander® Wireless Touch Screen Control Station, users can control multiple HVLS fans from a central location to optimize performance throughout a single facility.
 Schedule fans to operate at certain times or speeds to maximize the energy savings and comfort they deliver.

 7. Service, Repair and Maintenance